tondach01/PV251/README.md

 `./D3_version/public/data` - CSV data files and Python scripts used to create them
 ## Start of the visualization
-After cloning the repository, change the working directory to `./D3_version` and run `node ./index.js` in the terminal
+After cloning the repository, change the working directory to `./D3_version` and run `node ./index.js` in the terminal.
+A message should pop up:

+`App listening on port 3000!`

+The view should be then available at `http://localhost:3000/` (note: if the layout is not correct at first, refreshing the browser should work things out).